RRussell11/Multiplicity/README.md

-# The Multiplicative Computational Paradigm
+# The Matrix Computational Paradigm

 Welcome to Multiplicity - The Matrix Computational Paradigm!
 This repository is dedicated to developing a hybrid framework that bridges classical and quantum computing paradigms to create a powerful, scalable, and efficient computational platform.